Best for building credit

 Why you might want the Capital One Platinum Secured

 The Capital One Platinum Secured credit card is competitive among cards explicitly designed to help people build credit.
-Its standout feature is the possibility for one the lowest required security deposit on the market, and its credit-building potential is something worth talking about.
+Eligible cardholders can take advantage of one of the lowest required security deposits on the market, making it an accessible option with outstanding credit-building potential.

 Rates and fees: Potential for a fairly low security deposit

 Many secured credit cards require a minimum upfront cost of at least $200.
-This security deposit usually acts as the card’s starting credit limit, and having one this low can greatly hamper your efforts at maintaining a low credit utilization ratio — the second largest influence on your overall score.
+This security deposit usually acts as the card’s starting credit limit.
+Although a $200 credit limit could hamper your efforts at maintaining a low credit utilization ratio — the second largest influence on your overall score — it may be all you can afford.
+Or, if you can’t afford it, then your list of credit options grows thin.

 The Capital One Platinum Secured pulls away from the pack by offering cardholders a break on upfront costs.
-If you can’t afford a $200 security deposit, your credit score might qualify you for a minimum deposit as low as $49 — a notably more cost-effective alternative.
+If you can’t afford a $200 security deposit, you could qualify for a minimum deposit as low as $49 (your minimum security deposit amount will be either $49, $99 or $200) — a notably more cost-effective alternative.
 Another plus: this $49 deposit could still get you a minimum credit limit of $200, so you still get a more substantial line of credit at a much lower cost.

 Credit-building features: Strong incentives for responsible card use

-You also have the opportunity to earn your original deposit back as a statement credit as you continue to make regular, on-time payments.
+You also have the opportunity to earn your original deposit back as a statement credit when you make regular, on-time payments.
 Not only can you boost your credit score this way thanks to creating a positive payment history — the largest influence on your FICO credit score — but you’d also effectively upgrade to an unsecured credit card and save a bit more money, too.

 Why you might want a different secured card